 As described later in this section, we can often observe that SBD applications contain families as well as sets and they involve both data mining and data management.
-Please note that a family is also suitable for representing hierarchical structures inherent in time and locations associated with social big data.
+Please note that a family is also suitable for representing hierarchical structures inherent in time and locations as well as matrices and tensors associated with social big data.

-If operations constructing a family out of a collection of sets and those deconstructing a family into a collection of sets are provided in addition to both family-dedicated and set-dedicated operations, SBD applications will be described in an integrated fashion by our proposed model.
+If operations constructing a family out of a collection of sets and those deconstructing a family into a collection of sets are provided in addition to both family-dedicated and setdedicated operations, SBD applications will be described in an integrated fashion by our proposed model.

-2) SBD Operations
+2) SBD Operations.

-SBD model constitutes an algebra with respect to Family, as follows.

-SBD consists of Family data management operations and Family data mining operations.
+SBD model constitutes an algebra with respect to Family as follows.
+SBD is consisted of Family data management operations and Family data mining operations.
 Further, Family data management operations are divided into Intra Family operations and Inter Family operations.

-First, Intra Family Data Management Operations are described as follows:
+First, Intra Family Data Management Operations will be described as follows:

 - a) Intra Indexed Intersect (i:Index Db p(i)) returns a singleton family (i.e., set) intersecting sets which satisfy the predicate p(i).
-Database Db is a Family, which will not be mentioned hereafter. - b) Intra Indexed Union (i:Index Db p(i)) returns a singleton family union-ing sets which satisfy p(i). - c) Intra Indexed Difference (i:Index Db p(i)) returns a singleton family, that is, the first set satisfying p(i) minus all the rest of sets satisfying p(i) - d) Indexed Select (i:Index Db pl(i) p2(i)) returns an Indexed family with respect to i (preserved) where the element sets satisfy the predicate pl(i) and the elements of the sets satisfy the predicate p2(i).
-As a special case of true as pl(i), this operation returns the whole indexed family.
-In a special case of a singleton family, Indexed Select is reduced to Select (a relational operation). - e) Indexed Project (i:Index Db p(i) a(i)) returns an Indexed family where the element sets satisfy p(i) and the elements of the sets are projected according to a(i),
+Database Db is an indexed Family, which will not be mentioned hereafter. - b) Intra Indexed Union (i:Index Db p(i)) returns a singleton family union-ing sets which satisfy p(i).

+- c) Intra Indexed Difference (i:Index Db p(i)) returns a singleton family, that is, the first set (i.e., a set with smallest index) satisfying p(i) minus all the rest of sets satisfying p(i) - d) Indexed Select (i:Index Db p(i) sp(i)) returns an Indexed family with respect to i (preserved) where the element sets satisfy the predicate p(i) and the elements of the selected sets satisfy the selection predicate sp(i).
+As a special case of true as p(i), this operation returns the whole indexed family.
+In a special case of a singleton family, Indexed Select is reduced to Select (a relational operation). - e) Indexed Project (i:Index Db p(i) a(i)) returns an Indexed family where the element sets satisfy p(i) and the elements of the sets are projected according to a(i), attribute specification.
-- attribute specification.
 This also extends also relational Project. - f) Intra Indexed cross product (i:Index Db p(i)) returns a singleton family obtained by product-ing sets which satisfy p(i).
-This is extension of Cartesian product, one of relational operators. - g) Intra Indexed Join (i:Index Db p1(i) p2(i)) returns a singleton family obtained by joining sets which satisfy p1(i) based on the join predicate p2(i).
-This is extension of join, one of relational operators. - h) Select-Index (i:Index Db p(i)) returns i:Index of set_i which satisfy p(i).
+This is extension of Cartesian product, one of relational operators. - g) Intra Indexed Join (i:Index Db p(i) jp(i)) returns a singleton family obtained by joining sets which satisfy p(i) based on the join predicate jp(i).
+This is extension of Join (a relational operator). - h) Select-Index (i:Index Db p(i)) returns i:Index of set_i which satisfy p(i).
 As a special case of true as p(i), it returns all index. - i) Make-indexed family (Index Non-Indexed Family) returns an indexed Family.
 This operator requires order-compatibility, that is, that i corresponds to i-th set of Non-Indexed Family. - j) Partition (i:Index Db p(i)) returns an Indexed family.
 Partition makes an Indexed family out of a given set (i.e. singleton family either w/ or w/o index) by grouping elements with respect to p (i:Index).
 This is extension of "groupby" as a relational operator. - k) ApplyFunction (i:Index Db f(i)) applies f(i) to i-th set of DB, where f(i) takes a set as a whole and gives another set including a singleton set (i.e., Aggregate function).
 This returns an indexed family. f(i) can be defined by users.